rcrowther/django-streamfield-w/README.md

 ## Cons
 - No file or image handling (unless you implement from another app)
-- Small, but scenery-chewing, admin
+- Small but scenery-chewing admin

+And an admission: anything that works here has needed code reduction, code expansion, and/or hacks.
+There are still many possibilities for work within the programmer API.
+So this codebase will not be solid anytime soon, and lacks tests on code, app, and distribution.
+Best I can say is that I have outlined the functionality.

 ## Examples
-Want to give a use the ability to add blocks of text, interspaced with blockquotes, URL links and dates?
+Want to give a user the ability to add blocks of text, interspaced with blockquotes, URL links and dates?
 Declare this field,

     body = StreamField(
         block_types = [